Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/DEMONSTRATION_GUIDE.md

 4. **Click "➕ Add to Database"**
    - Show the processing spinner
-   - Explain: "The system is detecting faces and extracting 512-dimensional embeddings"
+   - Explain: "The system upscales via Real-ESRGAN (watch the tiling logs), detects faces, and extracts 512-dimensional embeddings"
    - Wait for success message

 5. **Repeat with 2-3 more images**